 3. The third question is; How Long Do You Want To Borrow This Money For?
 Do you want to take your time in paying it back?
 Do you only want to borrow it for a short period of time and then pay it back quickly?
 You need to look into the payment plans and be sure when you make this decision.
 Creating a budget should be your first priority to see if you can indeed, pay back the loan.

 4. Question number 4 kind of goes along with question number 2, above.
 It is; Can I Afford To Pay The Loan Back?
 This is a BIGGY and one time I got myself into a bind on this one.
 It is SOOO important to figure out your finances and determine if you will even be able to pay back the loan in question, without making your life miserable.
 Nothing is worse than owing people or businesses money.
 So, make sure you will be able to pay back the loan, comfortably, without putting a damper on your financial situation.

 The best place to start is grabbing your free credit score and seeing where you stand with that.
 If your credit score is decent (let’s say a 650 or above is decent), then you should be good to go on inquiring and applying for a loan.
 It is no fun when you go in and apply for a loan, only to be turned away because your credit score was too low!
 How embarrassing!

 If you are thinking about taking out a loan, be absolutely sure you are ready to take one out.
-Make sure your finances are in order, your credit score is where it should be and be sure you are able to pay back the loan.
+Make sure your finances are in order, your credit score is where it should be, and be sure you are able to pay back the loan.
 When you do take out the loan, make sure you have a spreadsheet to help you keep your budget where it should be.
 Write down every cent you spend and be responsible!
+You can learn about more budgeting, simply visit website Write down every cent you spend and be responsible!